 I also love how versatile they are.
 They can’t get boring!
-I have made all kinds like lemon, lavender, and even rosemary!
-I have also made pistachio, and cardamom, or just plain.
+I have made all kinds of lemon, lavender, and even rosemary!
+I have also made pistachio, cardamom, or just plain.
 You can pair this little cookie with just about any flavor!

 For other cookie recipes check out One bowl Oatmeal Chocolate Chip Cookies!

 - 2 sticks butter softened at room temperature